braazaareer/writeup/reverse_engineering/L3akCTF_2025/Alpha/Write_up.md

 ## Conclusion

-The Alpha challenge was a masterclass in layered obfuscation.
-By systematically peeling back each layer, we were able to solve it:

-1.  **Dynamic Analysis (`ltrace`)** revealed the use of a `SIGILL` handler.
-2.  **Static Analysis (Ghidra)** identified the handler as a one-time decryption stub.
-3.  **Dynamic Analysis (GDB)** allowed us to inspect the decrypted code in memory.
-4.  **Reverse Engineering** of the decrypted code revealed arithmetically obfuscated functions and a "master flag" mechanism.
-5.  **Constraint Solving (Z3)** provided an efficient way to solve the system of equations derived from the program's logic.

 This challenge highlights how attackers and malware authors can hide functionality in plain sight, forcing an analyst to look beyond the static code and understand the program's full runtime behavior.

 **Final Flag:** `L3AK{R3m0V&_Qu@n~iF!3rs}`